 Your most unhappy customers are your biggest source of learning.
 But, unless they have the right platform to express their dissatisfaction, how will you learn?
 If a business fails to provide the customers with the right platform to talk about their grievance, they might just talk about it on social media.
 Which will lead to bad publicity and has the potential of becoming a disaster.
 All this can be prevented using WhatsApp.
-It is a trusted platform where the customers can have a direct conversation.
-That will instill a sense of ownership and improve customer service experience.
+It is a trusted platform where customers can have a direct conversation.
+That will instill a sense of ownership and improve the customer service experience.

 4. Getting Customer Feedback

 Millennials are obsessed with WhatsApp today.
 It makes sense to get your customers to review your product or service on a platform they use on a daily basis.
-You can send them links to surveys or questionnaire.
+You can send them links to surveys or questionnaires.
 Being a frequently used platform, there is a high chance that the customers will respond to them and you might just get a more accurate picture.

 Lastly…Just the Beginning

 With the introduction of WhatsApp for business API, Facebook has definitely changed the way companies are doing business.
 But, that’s not all.
-WhatsApp has also formally launched it’s display ads product.
+WhatsApp has also formally launched its display ads product.
 This will allow the people to start a WhatsApp chat from ads they see on Facebook.
 This will help the brands to create more awareness and increase customer engagement.
 Additionally, the businesses running these ads will receive aggregated metrics such as conversations started and messaging replies in Ads Manager to evaluate the effectiveness of their campaigns.